 Harley Farms produce four types of fresh goat milk cheese.
 Chevre (the most popular), Fromage Blanc, feta, and ricotta.
 Cheese samples are available at the farm store along with mini, medium and large rounds of cheese for sale.

-The farm store also sells skin care products and soaps made with goat milk.
-Prices are expensive but products are unique.
+The farm store also sells skincare products and soaps made with goat milk.
+Prices are expensive but the products are unique.

 Harley Farms staff is friendly.
 The goat cheese is delicious and the grounds are beautiful.
 If you are visiting Pescadero on a day trip or just passing through Harley Farms is well worth a visit.

 Harley Farms is open year-round and allows visitors a unique opportunity to view a working farm, and watch the milk move from goat to dairy and from curd to cheese.
 The farm is open from 10 am to 5 pm.

 205 North Street, PO Box 173, Pescadero, CA 94060 | Phone (650) 879-0480 Website